moses-kirathe/threaded-image-inverter/README.md

-# Threaded Image Inverter
+# Image Inverter
-Threaded Image Inverter inverts an image using a background thread, with the option of saving the inverted image to file once complete <br>
+Image Inverter inverts an image using a background thread, with the option of saving the inverted image to file once complete <br>